devabhixda/CS175_Project/README.md

 # Peyote - A Chat Interface with Access to the phone
-Abhi Jain, Faiz Sameer Ahmed, Kaizen
+Abhi Jain, Faiz Sameer Ahmed, Kaizan Satta
 ___

 ## Resources